ekeilty17/ekeilty17.github.io/_posts/trigonometry-series/2022-08-02-intuition-of-trig-functions.md

 ## Graphs

-Finally, I provide the graphs of the trigonometric functions.
+I provide the graphs of the trigonometric functions.
 It's nice to keep these in mind when interpreting the consequences of trig identities.

 <center>
 {% tikz sin-graph%}